The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 The basis: the material

-Herringbones whose irregularity creates an interesting “snowy” texture
+Herringbone whose irregularity creates an interesting "snowy" texture

-It is very convincing as is, but I am a little worried about the maintenance of this shirt and the first washes: on a shirt with 10% wool, no guarantee as to stability or pilling.
+It is very convincing as is, but I am a little worried about the maintenance of this shirt and the first washes: on a shirt with 10% wool, there is no guarantee as to stability or pilling.

-Cut and sizing side
+Cutting and sizing side

-What about the manufacturing, finishes and details?
+What about the manufacturing, finishing and details?

 Collar and cuffs

-• Armhole alignment: everything is fine.
+• Armhole alignment: all good.

 • Buttonholes: not great.
 Average density and relief, but a visible lack of cleanliness and threads sticking out on each of them!